mediastudiespress/singles/public_domain/public_domain_workflow.md

 >Credit for scan: Internet Archive, contributor: Emmanuel - University of Toronto, 2006 upload, https://archive.org/details/psychologybriefe00willuoft

 >This watermark and the highlights can be removed using standard PDF tools.

+2. Take a screenshot of cover, if a full book, and add to the Front Matter

+* Title the jpg lastname-year-title-page.jpg
+* Use centered logo

+3. Every excerpt, add something like this: Excerpt from James Rorty.
+Our Master’s Voice: Advertising.
+New York: John Day Company, 1934: v–viii.

+4. Save each excerpt into Github folder

+5. Create a header/preview 1200px to 800px for each chapter: rorty-1200-800

+6. Create a title page image: rorty-front